Use Ecommerce Crm To Improve Seo Rankings

 For SEO, intents play a great role since Google has stated that pages with unclear intents will not be ranked high.

 Plus, if the page matches the user intent, the bounce rate will be low, and the session length will be high (and that’s very good for SEO as well) since the person has found exactly what they were expecting to find.
+To enhance this further, local SEO services can help ensure your content reaches the right audience.

 For example, the keyword “balloons” has a high and stable search volume, but it is not clear enough for identifying to have informational or transactional intent.
 If the marketer wants to get more targeted clicks, the one should optimize a keyword planner for a more specific search query.
 Thus, the keyword “balloon with hot air” will have clear informational intent and will get more targeted clicks and drive conversions.